MycoStack

 Preserve

-Archive and steward Michel's knowledge commons.
-The P2P Foundation Wiki, oral histories, theoretical frameworks β ensuring decades of accumulated wisdom remain living resources, not static monuments.
+Steward the knowledge commons.
+The P2P Foundation Wiki, oral histories, theoretical frameworks — ensuring decades of accumulated wisdom remain living resources, not static monuments.

 Sustain